inpho/vsm/doc/index.rst

 :Release: |version|
 :Date: |today|

-The :mod:`vsm` module provides tools and a work flow for producing semantic models of textual corpora and analyzing and visualizing these models.
+The :mod:`vsm` module provides tools and a workflow for producing semantic models of textual corpora and analyzing and visualizing these models.